Beauty in Trouble

 Beauty in Trouble (Kráska v nesnázích) is a 2006 Czech tragicomedy directed by Jan Hřebejk.
 Eddie Cockrell, writing in Variety, said the "[t]itle comes from the Robert Graves poem, itself adapted into a Czech popular song in the 1980s, and performed in the film by homegrown thrush Radůza.
 Germ of the pic's idea was the first line, 'Beauty in trouble flees to the good angel/On whom she can rely...'"

 Plot

-The script is based on Robert Grave's enigmatic poem, Beauty in Trouble and it begins with these words set to music sung by a chanteuse who accompanies herself with an accordion.
+The script is based on Robert Graves's enigmatic poem "Beauty in Trouble", and it begins with these words sung by a chanteuse who accompanies herself on the accordion.